seamusfoley/iotes/readme.md

 ## Work in progess

 Note that this is very much a work in progress at this stage and not suitable for general use

+## We the Curious

+This is designed to be developed to replace the ifs-brightsignmiddleware-redux

 ## Getting Started